 Recently, I’ve been ridiculously busy.
 I wrote back in December about how I manage to juggle everything, while still having time for myself.
 I’m good at planning in advance and managing my time so that I get lots done and also take the time out to relax.
 Things were going really well and I was happy with the pace of life I was living.

 However, over the last month or so, things just got too much.
 This is mainly because I hate to say no to people.
-I hate turning down work, so I’ve kept agreeing to take more and more on.
+I hate turning down work, so I’ve kept agreeing to taking more and more on.
 I don’t like to disappoint anyone or let anyone down.

 Yesterday, I realised that I just can’t do it anymore.
 The last few weeks have been crazy.
 I’ve kept accepting every request that is sent my way, even when I’ve known in the back of my mind that squeezing yet another workload into my already busy schedule is going to make things difficult.
 But when something needs doing, I feel that I need to do it and do a damn good job at it while I’m at it.